Updated on 5th May, 2019

 Chicken Shkmeruli, Satsivi, Mushrooms in Sulguni, and Chakhokhbili

-This casual restaurant in Erekle Square does Georgian cuisine with a modern flair and the slightly high prices are worth it for the good food.
+KGB is a casual restaurant in Erekle Square that does Georgian cuisine with a modern flair and the slightly high prices are worth it for the good food.

 Favorite dishes: Kebabs (to die for) and Chicken in red wine.

-Ankit and I enjoyed our anniversary dinner at this quaint, aesthetically designed restaurant by the Gabriadze theater that does a modern, creative spin on Georgian cuisine that delivers on taste, service, and ambience.
+Ankit and I enjoyed our anniversary dinner at the quaint, aesthetically designed restaurant Cafe Gabriadze by the Gabriadze theater that does a modern, creative spin on Georgian cuisine that delivers on taste, service, and ambience.
 Dining here makes you feel like a character in a film about the golden era of Georgian theater as you move about the different dining rooms and lounge areas of the house.
+Not only is this restaurant recommended for its food, it’s also one of the more beautiful places to visit in Tbilisi, right next to the quirky clock tower in the old town.

 Favorite dishes: Cotleta and Mtsvadi